jbilcke/node-cmdr/README.md

 # think
 api =
-  foo:
-    desc: "create a new bar"
+  help:
+    pi: ->
+      console.log "don't use me"

-    func: (name="") ->
+  foo: (name="") ->
     if name.length is 0
       console.log "you need to provide a bar name" process.exit 1
     else
       console.log "creating bar #{name}"
       process.exit 0

+  list:
+    things: ->
+      # replace by your custom join(), colors, cliff whatever code
+      console.log "- this\n- and this\n- and this"

   pi:
-    desc: "don't use me"
     func: ->
       console.log 3.1415